-If you have completed Regents Online Degree Program (RODP) courses, download a course equivalency table from www.columbiastate.edu/course-transfers to determine how those courses apply to this program.
+If you have completed Regents Online Degree Program (RODP) courses, run a degree audit from the student tab in myChargerNet to determine how these courses apply to this program.

 First Year - Fall Semester

 EMT 210 Paramedic Theories I 5

-EMT 211 Fundamentals of Paramedic Practice I 1
+EMT 211 Fundamentals of Paramedic Practice I 5

-EMT 212 Pre-hospital Emergency Pharmacology 2 1 3
+EMT 212 Pre-hospital Emergency Pharmacology 2

-EMT 213 Advanced Cardiac Care 1
+EMT 213 Advanced Cardiac Care 2 1 3

 EMT 214 Clinical Practice I 3

-12
+Cilinda Fracco s 12

-First Year - Spri ing Semester
+First Year - Spr ing Semester 0.7.70

+CASE DAG Designation Theoretics III -

 EMT 215 Paramedic Theories II 5

-EMT 216 Fundamentals of Paramedic Practice II
+EMT 216 Fundamentals of Paramedic Practice II 1 2 1 3

 EMT 217 Pediatric and OB Emergencies 2

-EMT 218 Advanced Trauma Life Support 1 2 1 3
+EMT 218 EMT 219 Advanced Trauma Life Support Clinical Practice II 1

-7 EMT 219 Clinical Practice II 70.0
+EMI 219 Clinical Practice II 12

-12

-First Year - Sun nmer Semester
+First Year - Sun nmer Semester 12

+EMT 220 Parls National Land 4

-EMT 220 Field Internship 4
+Field Internship Fundamentals of Paramedic Practice III 4

-EMT 221 Fundamentals of Paramedic Practice III 4
+EMT 221 Fundamentals of Paramedic Practice III 8

-8

-8 Second Year - F all Semester
+Second Year - F all Semester ٥

+ENC!
+1010 Constant V -

-ENGL 1010 Composition I 3
+ENGL 1010 3

 BIOL 2010 Human Anatomy & Physiology I 4

-Mathematics Requirement 3
+Requirement 3

 PSYC 2130 Life Span Psychology 3

-20101000000 13

-Second Year - 5 Spring Semester
+Second Year - 5 Spring Semester 13

 BIOL 2020 Human Anatomy & Physiology II 4

-BUS 242 Principles of Supervision 3
+BUSN 1380 Supervisory Management 3

-SPCH 1010 Fundamentals of Speech Communication ог
+SPCH 1010 Fundamentals of Speech Communication 10

 SPCH 1030 Argumentation and Debate 3

-INFS or IST 그 이 두 이 집에 되었다면 되었다면 보다 한 점점 이번 이번 경험 1
+INFS or IST Elective 1

 GENT 291 General Technology Capstone 1

-Humanities/ 3
+Humanities/ 3 1 1 3

 15

-TOTAL CREDIT HOURS 3 7 7 7 7 7

-TOTAL CREDIT HOURS .
-00

-Students who have earned an approved Tennessee Technology Center (TTC) diploma may be awarded 30 hours of block credit toward the General Technology degree.
+Students who have earned an approved Colleges of Applied Technology (TCAT) diploma may be awarded 30 hours of block credit toward the General Technology degree.
 Students who hold a current Tennessee Paramedic license may receive up to 32 hours of credit.

 This A.A.S. degree provides an articulated pathway for students who are trained and/ or credentialed in a Health Science area to earn a degree.
 The Health Sciences A.A.S. education/career option combines general education course work with credits awarded to completers of diplomas and/or equivalent health career training certificates/licenses.
-The degree may be an option for students with Health Science training from technical certificates, Tennessee Technology Center (TTC) diplomas, military training, or hospital-based licensure programs.
+The degree may be an option for students with Health Science training from technical certificates, Tennessee Colleges of Applied Technology (TCAT) diplomas, military training, or hospital-based licensure programs.
 Students with licensure/certification may receive credit toward this degree for prior learning.

-The degree can be completed in two full time semesters by students who transfer in a diploma/ certificate/credential which equates to 30 hours of credit.
+The degree can be completed in two full time semesters by students who transfer in a diplomal certificate/credential which equates to 30 hours of credit.
 Students who are balancing work and school may elect to distribute the course requirements over a longer period of time.